-Best Label Makers of 2020
+Best Label Maker of 2020

 The manual powered design of this DYMO Organizer does come along with a few flaws.
-First of all, you have to turn the dial to emboss each letter which is a bit of a slow and cumbersome process compared to using a keyboard or a smartphone to define text.
-Unfortunately, the Xpress Pro only offers one font — if variety is a determining factor for you this is not the right choice.
+First of all, you have to turn the dial to emboss each letter, which is a bit of a slow and cumbersome process compared to using a keyboard or a smartphone to define text.
+Unfortunately, the Xpress Pro only offers one font — if variety is a determining factor for you, this is not the right choice.
 Still, we think that this model is perfect for a garage, shop, or for those that don't want the hassle of dealing with batteries or apps.

 The BMP21-PLUS isn't exactly compact.
 This model weighs 1.6 pounds and measures more than 9 inches long and 4 inches wide with a thickness of 3 inches.
-If you're looking for a label maker that can easily slip into a desk drawer we'd recommend going with a smaller, lighter model.
+If you're looking for a label maker that can easily slip into a desk drawer, we'd recommend going with a smaller, lighter model.
 This device is also a bit on the pricey side for the number of capabilities that it offers.
 Despite its flaws, we still think it is the way to go if you're working in the field.

 We weren't' thrilled to find out that the keyboard on the LT-100H is in alphabetical order.
 We find that most of us are very used to qwerty keyboards and that they are much more efficient and intuitive to use.
 This model also only offers one font in five different sizes.
-If customization is key for you, we recommend going with a model with more settings.
+If customization is vital for you, we recommend going with a model with more settings.